mischegoss/temp-tools/src/pages/learning/service-blueprinting/modules/technical.md

 ---
-title: People and Technology Module
+title: Focus on People and Technology Module
 ---

 import BrowserOnly from '@docusaurus/BrowserOnly';